finnhodgkin/learn-phoenix-todo-example/README.md

 __For users coming from before version 1.3: Where's my web folder!?__

 The launch of 1.3 included some pretty major changes to server file structure.
-The web folder - where most of the Phoenix code live - used to sit in the project root.
+The web folder - where most Phoenix codes lives - used to sit in the project root.
 Instead, it's now located in `/lib/<projectname>_web`.

 For a more comprehensive list of changes, and some info on the reasoning behind the changes either